Dublin University Fencing Club: Present status

 Since its foundation, DUFC has grown vastly.
 In the late 1960s and early 1970s, membership was about fifty fencers in general with an Intervarsities team of 8.
 In contrast, the 2009/2010 season saw intake of approximately 300 new members with an Intervarsities contingent of 24 competing, with similar numbers maintained in the club since.

 The club's most decorated coach, Professor Patrick Duffy, coached the club from 1952 until 1987.
 Following his death in 1987, The Professor Duffy Memorial Team Épée tournament was inaugurated by D.U.Fencing Club.
 This competition is still run today and attracts teams from Germany, Italy and the U.K. regularly.

 The club has maintained its status as a centre of excellence, consistently ranking at the top of the national club medal table in Ireland.
 During the 2017/18 season, Dublin University Fencing Club became part of the Trinity Sport high performance programme, giving its first team access to additional strength and conditioning coaching, physiotherapy, anti-doping and nutritional expertise.

 The club has been awarded Trinity Sport's Club of the Year award twice, first in 2017 and again in 2025.

+Captains

+Each year the club has a Club Captain who chairs the club committee and who also hold the relevant role of Men's or Women's Captain.
+There is also a second captain who holds the other Men's or Women's Captain role.